Monoclonal Antibody Treatment for COVID-19

-The treatment is available to individuals 12 and older who have tested positive for COVID-19, have not been admitted to the hospital and are at high risk for severe illness due to COVID-19.
+The treatment is available to individuals who have tested positive for COVID-19, have not been admitted to the hospital and are at high risk for severe illness due to COVID-19.
 Eligible patients must be referred for the treatment by a health care provider.

 When should monoclonal antibody treatment be administered?

 Treatment should be started as soon as possible after an individual receives a positive COVID-19 test – and no more than 10 days from the onset of symptoms.

 How does monoclonal antibody treatment work?

 After entering your body, monoclonal antibodies attach to the spike protein that sticks out from the coronavirus.
 The antibodies can block the virus’ ability to enter cells, thus slowing down infection.
 In clinical trials, monoclonal antibody treatment showed a 70 percent reduction in hospitalization and death.

 Monoclonal antibodies are administered via a one-time IV infusion.
 The infusion itself will take less than an hour.
 Patients are observed for an hour before returning home.

 Is monoclonal antibody treatment approved by the FDA?

 In 2020, the Food and Drug Administration issued an emergency use authorization to allow monoclonal antibody treatment for eligible individuals with COVID-19.